 There is controversy over whether benign snoring (snoring not deemed significant) is really insignificant.
 Benign snoring may have minimal disruption to sleep in its early stages.
 Over time as the patient ages or has changes in health their snoring or upper airway resistance may increase and lead to snore arousals.
 The snoring begins to cause many arousals during sleep without affecting the blood oxygen levels and essentially this is what robs the individual of their restorative sleep.
 This is why patients who have non-symptomatic snoring as young children or adults can become symptomatic later in life.
 Thus, it is important to recognize signs and symptoms early in a child’s development to best prevent and develop healthy airways.

 While dentists provide a crucial role in screening for sleep disordered breathing, a doctor must determine if your snoring is a sign that you have a sleep disorder.
 A doctor who is a sleep specialist can provide you with a complete sleep evaluation and diagnosis after a sleep study (polysonogram) or home sleep study.
+Even without a diagnosed sleep disorder, treatment of snoring has benefit in improving sleep cycles, regenerating health and boosting performance all while allowing your sleep partner to not be disturbed at night.
+A gift in itself!
 There are many treatment options for sleep disordered breathing that causes snoring.
 The consequences of the patient’s snoring, the probability that apnea is present, and compliance factors can all influence successful treatment.

 How is Snoring Treated?

 Treatment options range from mouth taping or nasal dilators cones/strips to ensure nasal breathing, mandibular advancement devices and a CPAP (continuous positive airway pressure).
+Our office also provides NightLase® therapy, a non-invasive, patient-friendly laser treatment for increasing the quality of a patient’s sleep.
+NightLase reduces the effects of sleep apnea and decreases the amplitude of snoring by means of a gentle, laser-induced tightening effect caused by the contraction of collagen in the oral mucosa tissue.
+This treatment is appropriate for all ages and is a great safe option for individuals who snore, who want to improve athletic performance, or prevent further airway dysfunction.
 Especially in children, evaluation by other professionals, such as ENTs, is crucial towards treatment of sleep disordered breathing involving snoring.
 Lifestyle modification should be addressed in all patients who snore, including reduction of risk factors such as obesity, alcohol consumption, tobacco use, and use of muscle relaxants.
-In addition, practicing good sleep hygiene and getting quality sleep needs to be a priority.
+Nutrition and it's role in gut health and neurotransmitter production are also crucial in maintaining patent airways and at our office we will educate you in all factors of your wellness that contribute to your ability to sleep well.
+With that being said, practicing good sleep hygiene and getting quality sleep needs to be a priority for all ages.

 Oral appliance therapy in the hands of a qualified dentist using the proper protocol is the first line of treatment for mild and moderate sleep apnea